 The Company has an Audit Committee which was established in accordance with Rule 3.21 of the Listing Rules for the purposes of reviewing and providing supervision over the Group's financial reporting process and internal controls.
-The audited results for the year ended 31 December 2022 have been reviewed by the Audit Committee.
-The Audit committee of the Company currently comprises Ms. Huang Qin (Chairman), Mr. Zhang Jinfan (both being independent non-executive Directors), and Mr. Huang Shuanggang (a non- executive Director).
+The audited results for the year ended 31 December 2023 have been reviewed by the Audit Committee.
+The Audit Committee currently comprises Ms. Huang Qin (Chairman), Mr. Zhang Jinfan (both being independent non-executive Directors), and Mr. Huang Shuanggang (a non-executive Director).